'I was broken as a person' - Baningime

 Baningime has a serenity that's impossible to miss and a delivery that can be arresting.
 Mercifully, he has not experienced racism in the game but should that poison descend upon him at any time he thinks he knows he'll deal with it.

 "The way I would handle it is the way Jesus would have handled it - love the person and hopefully they can change.
 'I'm not your enemy, I don't know who has polluted your mind but I am not your enemy'.
 Some black people I know, because they have seen such oppression, they say, 'I don't like white people'.
 They've gone hard and they want me to have that same mentality.
-I say, 'No, I try to love everyone'".
+I say, 'No, I try to love everyone'."

 He wants to win football matches and believes he's capable of "achieving great things in this game" and the calmness of his mind is part of that.
 "When I'm on the pitch I'm in a war, but when it's over, football is not everything to me.
 If it was everything in my life then it wouldn't work."